-To fulfil these aims we organise scientific conferences and workshops and offer meeting bursaires and fellowships to enable our membership to attend cancer focused events around the world.
+We organise scientific conferences and workshops, and offer meeting bursaries and fellowships, to enable our membership to attend cancer focused events around the world.

 BACR is a registered charity in England and Wales (289297)

 c/o Leeds Institute of Medical Research at St James’s, Cancer Genetics Building,

 St James's University Hospital, Beckett Street, Leeds LS9 7TF